tksuoran/erhe/Readme.md

     -   Truncate
     -   Gyro

-## erhe::gl namespace
+## erhe::gl

-`erhe::gl` namespace provides python generated low level C++ wrappers for GL API.
+`erhe::gl` provides python generated low level C++ wrappers for OpenGL API.

 Some features:

 -  Strongly typed C++ enums
 -  Optional API call logging, with enum and bitfield values shown as human readable strings
 -  Queries for checking GL extension and command support
--  Helper functions to map enum values to/from zero based integers, to help with ImGui, hashing, serialization
+-  Helper functions to map enum values to/from zero based integers (to help with ImGui, hashing, serialization)

-## erhe::graphics namespace
+## erhe::graphics

-`erhe::graphics` namespace provides classes basic 3D rendering with modern OpenGL.
+`erhe::graphics` provides classes basic 3D rendering with modern OpenGL.

 Currently, erhe uses OpenGL as graphics API.
-The `erhe::graphics` builds a vulkan-like abstraction on top of OpenGL:
+The `erhe::graphics` builds a Vulkan-like abstraction on top of OpenGL:

 -  `erhe::graphics::Pipeline` capsulates all relevant GL state.

+## erhe::imgui

+`erhe::imgui` provides custom ImGui backend and helper classes to manage and implement ImGui Windows.

-## erhe::log namespace
+## erhe::log

-`erhe::log` namespace provides helpers / wrappers for spdlog logging/
+`erhe::log` provides helpers / wrappers for spdlog logging.

-## erhe::primitive namespace
+## erhe::primitive

-`erhe::primitive` namespace provides classes to convert `erhe::geometry::Geometry` to renderable vertex and index buffers.
+`erhe::primitive` provides classes to convert `erhe::geometry::Geometry`
+to renderable (or raytraceable) vertex and index buffers.

+## erhe::renderer

+`erhe::renderer` provides classes to assist rendering generic 3D content.

+-  `Buffer_writer` keeps track of range of graphics `Buffer` that is being written to.
+-  `Multi_buffer` keeps dedicated versions of a graphics buffer for each frame in flight.
+-  `Line_renderer` can be used to draw debug lines
+-  `Text_renderer` can be used to draw 2D text (labels) into 3D viewport

+## erhe::item

+`erhe::item` provides base object classes for "entities".

+-  `Item` has name, source asset path, flags, unique id
+-  `Hierarchy` extends `Item` by adding pointer to parent, and vector of children

-## erhe::scene namespace
+## erhe::scene

-`erhe::scene` namespace provides classes for basic 3D scene graph.
+`erhe::scene` provides classes for basic 3D scene graph.

-Warning: `erhe::scene` is in early, experimental stages.
+-  `Node` extends `Item` by adding 3D transformation and glTF-like attachment points for Camera, Light, Mesh
+-  `Camera` is like glTF Camera, which can be attached to `Node`
+-  `Light` is like glTF Light, which can be attached to `Node`
+-  `Mesh` is like glTF Mesh (containing a number of `Primitive`s), which can be attached to Node
+-  `Scene` is collection of `Node`s

+## erhe::rendergraph

+`erhe::rendergraph` provides classes for arranging rendering passes into a graph

+-   `Rendergraph_node` lists a number of inputs (dependencies) and outputs.
+    A `Rendergraph_node` can be executed as part of `Rendergraph`.

+-   `Rendergraph` is a collection of `Rendergraph_node`s.
+    `Rendergraph` can be executed, this will execute rendergraph nodes in order that is based on connections between nodes in the graph.

+## erhe::scene_renderer

+`erhe::scene_renderer` provides classes for rendering `erhe::scene` content.
+It uses and extends functionality from `erhe::renderer`.

-## erhe::toolkit namespace
+## erhe::window namespace

-`erhe::toolkit` namespace provides windowing system abstraction, currently using GLFW3, and some small helper functions.
+`erhe::toolkit` provides windowing system abstraction, currently using GLFW3.

+## erhe::verify

-Also included are macros `VERIFY(condition)` and `FATAL(format, ...)` which
+`erhe::verify` provides a simple `VERIFY(condition)` and `FATAL(format, ...)` macros,
-can be used in place of `assert()` and unrecoverable error.
+which can be used in place of `assert()` and unrecoverable error.

-## erhe::physics namespace
+## erhe::physics

-`erhe::physics` namespace provides minimal abstraction / wrappers for Bullet / Jolt.
+`erhe::physics` provides minimal abstraction / wrappers for Jolt / Bullet physics libraries.
-The Bullet physics backend is more complete.
-The Jolt physics backend is barely started.
+The Jolt physics backend is more complete.
+The Bullet physics backend has been rotting for some time.
-Both will need more work.

-Warning: `erhe::physics` is in early, experimental stages.
+## erhe

 ## SAST Tools